ImgBotApp/jasonrudolph.github.io/about.md

 When he published a [few ideas to help developers level up][programming-achievements], the advice spent the day as the top post on Hacker News.

 Jason holds a degree in Computer Science from the University of Virginia.
-As an alumnus of [Relevance][], he currently lives in Durham, NC with his wife, Michelle.
+As an alumnus of [Relevance][], he currently lives in Durham, NC with his wife, Michelle, and their dog, Abby.

 [github]: https://github.com
 [gswg]: /gswg_reviews.html